gelmio/oblivious-svelte/oblivious/Oblivious.md

 I ask them if there’s any Customs in the village at *Mamfe*, the village I had my eyes on to spend the night.
 There is!
 The Gendarmes, to their credit, let me go with no questions asked.
-After a bit of shitty road and that awful clanking tonking sound coming back I hit beautiful Chinese tarmac.
+After a bit of shitty road the awful clanking tonking sound comes back...
+I don't need this...
+Then I hit beautiful Chinese tarmac.
 Flawless, magnificent, Chinese ‘mac.
 I could fucking *kiss* it.
-Say what you like about the Chinese, they make a damn fine road.
+Say what you like about the Chinese and their African shenanigans, they make a damn fine road.
 ---
 Checkpoints.
 Loads of them.
 I’m always waved through.
 The tonking stops.